different styles of embroidery

 Take Off-White’s famous arrow symbols, which stand out because of the embroidery.
 Or Supreme’s limited drops, where they add cool designs with embroidery.
 These brands mix art with casual clothes.
 Plus, they’re using themes from places like the Democratic Republic of the Congo to stay fresh.

-Both high fashion and streetwear show how cool embroidery is.
+Both high fashion and streetwear show how cool it is.
 It fits everywhere, from the poshest designer collections to unique urban looks.
 Embroidery stays popular because it’s both classic and keeps changing with the times.

 Conclusion